nvx/asn1dump/README.md

-# dumpDER.go - dump a DER file, displaying its structure and content
+# asn1parse - dump a DER file, displaying its structure and content

 ## Description
-`dumpDER` is an example of using the `encoding/asn1` package to read and parse a DER file from `stdin`.
+`asn1parse` is an example of using the `encoding/asn1` package to read and parse a DER file from `stdin`.
 It will display the DER file structure on `stdout` as well as the data it included, trying to improve the information displayed by converting the most current types (time, string, etc.) in a readable way and retrieving the name of object identifiers from the object identifier repository.

-## Build
-Make sure both files `dumpDER.go` and `object_name.go` are in the same empty directory, and use the `go build` command to build the `dumpDER` executable.

 ## Usage

-Use the `dumpDER` command providing a DER file as its standard input.
+Use the `asn1parse` command providing a DER file as its standard input.
 Example :

 ```
-dumpDER < file.der
+asn1parse < file.der
 ```
 I tried it with smime.p7s files, as well as cert, request and keypair files.
 I took my test files from [X509 certificate examples for testing and verification](http://fm4dd.com/openssl/certexamples.htm)

 ```
-$ ./dumpDER </512b-rsa-example-request.der
+$ ./asn1parse </512b-rsa-example-request.der
 Note: all INTEGER, OCTET STRING and BIT STRING values displayed as hexadecimal bytes
 SEQUENCE (260 bytes)                            :
 | SEQUENCE (175 bytes)                          :